IsakLarsson/nvim-setup/README.md

 # Neovim

-My NeoVim config, a work in progress.
+My NeoVim config, a work in progress, always changing and evolving.

 ##Requirements
 - Lazygit probably, don't know if it crashes if you don't have it
 - Fzf also maybe
--

 ##Features
 - Nightfly Gruvbox, and Gruvbox-flat theme